iqm-finland/KQCircuits/docs/developer/architecture.rst

     are automatically merged with its parent's parameters (see ``element.py``), so an instance will contain the parameters of all its ancestors in the inheritance hierarchy.
+    When building hierarchical elements the parameter values appropriate for a sub-element are transparently passed to it from the caller with ``add_element`` or ``insert_cell``.

 #.
 The ``add_parameters_from`` decorator function adds some other class'
     parameters to the decorated class.
 They are like normal parameters to all